 F. No accessory off-street parking shall be permitted within the required front yard or side yard in any R District; however, access driveways may be located within the required front yard area.
 [Amended 4-28-2014ATM by Art.
 33]

 G. For any use not enumerated in this Section, off-street parking spaces shall be one space for each employee plus one space for each 50 square feet of floor area.
-The Board of Appeals may make exceptions to this Section by means of a special permit which will be granted only after an affirmative finding that the proposed parking will be adequate, and such a special permit must be applied for in conformance with Article 14.
+The Board of Appeals may make exceptions to this Section by means of a special permit which will be granted only after an affirmative finding that the proposed parking will be adequate, and such a special permit must be applied for in conformance with Article11.

 H. Where differing uses occur on a single parcel of land, the number of off-street parking spaces to be provided shall be the sum of the requirements for each use.